 13th September 2015

-On Sunday, Justin Gatlin was booed as he received his gold medal following his victory in the 100m final at the International Association of Athletics Federations (IAAF) London 2017 World Championships on Saturday.
+On Sunday, Justin Gatlin was oltooed as he received his gold medal following his victory in the 100m final at the International Association of Athletics Federations (IAAF) London 2017 World Championships on Saturday.
 The reason?
 A common perception that the US athlete is a two-times drug cheat.
 As explained in this article, his first AAF was due to a prescription for Adderall to treat Attention Deficit Hyperactivity Disorder (ADHD).
 The second – for testosterone – he alleged was due to sabotage due to a dispute with a physician.

 Whatever your view of Gatlin, a key point is that he has served his ban.
 However these facts have been lost in the vitriol of moral righteousness.
 Former athletes, the Jamaican Prime Minister and even IAAF President Sebastian Coe lined up to tell the media that life bans for doping should now be reconsidered.

 Public anger on the subject is understandable.
 Sport is an emotive subject, and Gatlin ruined what was supposed to be a victorious swansong for one of athletics’ greatest characters, Usain Bolt.
 Athlete anger is also understandable.
 It is no wonder that many call for life bans for doping cheats.
 Jessica Ennis-Hill recently recently received her 2011 IAAF World Championships Heptathlon gold medal in a special ceremony at London 2017, after athletes who finished ahead of her were disqualified for doping.
 Many other athletes in a similar situation, such as Jo Pavey or Kelly Sotherton, would take the same position.

 However, sporting bodies already know that life bans do not work, and in fact place them in a dangerous position.
 Doping is not as black and white as the general public, or most athletes, think.
 There are a number of reasons why.